amplia-iiot/oda-docs/content/layers/hardware/modbus.md

 * __connections__: _Required data for UDP and TCP_.
 Indicates the devices and the data needed to connect with them alongside other needed info like the manufacturer.
 Allows multiple devices from different manufacturers with the format : deviceId1,ipAddress1,port1,manufacturer1;deviceId2,ipAddress2,port2,manufacturer2;etc
 * __timeout__: _Required data for UDP and TCP_.
 Time in seconds that the modbus hardware will wait until do a timeout if the master slave doesn't respond.
-* __reconnect__: _Required data for TCP_.
-If reconnect = true, every time we request a value from a device, a new conenction is created.
-If reconnect = false it will mantain the same connection for all the session.
-If connection is lost, the next time we request a value it will create a new connection.
+* __newConnPerRequest__: _Required data for TCP_.
+Indicates if we want to mantain a single tcp connection trought all the session (value = false) or we want to open and close a tcp connection per each modbus request (value = true).
+Default value is false.
+If we mantains a single connection and connection is lost, the next time we request a value it will create a new connection.
 * __ports__: _Required data for serial_.
 Indicates the name of the serial port (tty) and the deviceId and manufacturer associated.
 Allows multiple devices with the format : portName1,deviceId1,manufacturer1;portName2,deviceId2,manufacturer2;etc
 * __baudRate__: _Required data for serial_.
 Baud Rate of the connection.
 9600, 38400 or 115200.
 * __flowControlIn__: _Required data for serial_.
 Flow Control of the input of connection.